amit-hkust/my_site_online/content/_index.md

 author = "Amit Kumar"
 +++
 ## About Me
-I am a PhD candadate in Finance at The Hong Kong University of Science and Technology (HKUST).
-I will be avaialble for interviews during the 2022 AEA/AFA Annual Meeting.
+I am a PhD candadate in Finance at The Hong Kong University of Science and Technology (HKUST) Business School.
+I am on the job market and will be avaialble for interviews during the 2022 AEA/AFA Annual Meeting.
+My email address is  <a href="mailto:akumarac@connect.ust.hk">akumarac@connect.ust.hk</a>

 [comment]: <> (## SSRN [[Link]](https://www.ssrn.com/author=2664500))
 [comment]: <> (Blurred thick border)